Netflix partnership with Foxtel brings the streaming service to iQ boxes and new co-produced content

 No, we won't be seeing Game of Thrones on Netflix anytime soon but if the rumoured drama service does launch, there's a chance it will be your go-to destination for Game of Thrones Season 8.

-Game of Thrones Season 8 has wrapped up, so why not binge all 8 seasons for free online in Australia with this guide.Read more…
+Game of Thrones might have come to its conclusion, but you can binge all 8 seasons for free online in Australia with this guide.Read more…

 On the other hand, the trail-blazing Kayo from Fox has been a hit amongst Aussie sports fans.
 If Foxtel can replicate that success with its premium drama service, it's entirely possible it can become a serious contender for the screens of Australian streamers.